-- 1. Remove the clip and remove the CH filter. - 2.
-Clean the filter with a toothbrush and clean running water. - Reinstall the CH Filter.

-Figure 111 - Removing the DHW Filter

-4. Remove the DHW flow switch to have access to the DHW inlet filter.
+- 2. Clean the filter with a toothbrush and clean running water. - 3.
+Reinstall the CH Filter. - 4.
+Remove the DHW flow switch to have access to the DHW inlet filter.
 Remove the clip and pull the flow switch assembly upward.